lucifayr/archwiki-rs/README.md

 #### 404 page not found (-̥̥̥n-̥̥̥ )

-If the page you are searching for doesn't exist, a list of the pages that are most similar (in name) to the page you asked for will be output instead of the page content.
-The categories are stored locally and can be fetched with the [update-all](#updating-everything) command.
+If the page you are searching for doesn't exist, a list of the pages that are most similar (in name) to the page you asked for will be output instead of the page content

 ```sh
 archwiki-rs read-page Neovi